 If you’re using a lead segmentation software like Mirabel’s Marketing Manager, review your leads’ interests and send out an email blast telling them about checking out your most recent podcast that you think they’d like.

 And of course … use your greatest tool.

 Put it in the magazine!

-Since podcasts are relatively new, emphasize how podcasts downloads are rapidly growing.
-Let the numbers speak for themselves.
-Send the infographic below.
-Lastly, let them know what efforts you're making to promote your podcast.
+Emphasize how podcasts downloads are rapidly growing and let them know what efforts you’re making to promote your podcast.